Volunteer planting a tree in the sun

 How do I apply?

-Not everyone who applied will get a place on the programme.
+The course is very popular and not everyone who applies will get a place on the programme.
 Successful applicants will be notified a few weeks after the recruitment phase ends.

 Head of Woodlands, Alister Wynn, first joined ANT as a volunteer.
 Image - Ecosulis